Character Creation

 Going Forward

 Now that you have a character, give your character whatever items make sense for them to have due to your skills, background, and guild.
 These are items you should just write in.
 The Market chapter outlines a few items that are special to this world or require special rules to use.
 Feel free to use this list to add items to your character and also feel free to write in whatever items you can think of that would make narrative sense for your character.
+The Game Master may veto any items if they wish.
 Next, go on to the next chapter to learn about skills, what they are, what they can do, and how to increase them.

-We suggest you read the rest of the rule chapters in their entirety to get a good grasp of the game and its mechanics.
-It's not necessary but it might be good to see what can be accomplished.
+We suggest you read all of the rule chapters in their entirety to get a good grasp of the game and its mechanics.
+It's not necessary but it will teach you what's possible with the systems of this game.

 As you move forward through the game, we hope that you find a love for role play and enjoy the systems of the game as much as we do.